 Derivation of silymarin

 If you have heard of milk thistle, silymarin is a very active extract.
 But do not make the mistake of thinking both as the same, for ‘silybum marianum’ (milk thistle, in scientific terms) is a popular herbal supplement.
-This originated from the spiky plant in purple that was characteristic of Southern Europe and Asia, but gradually the species became available throughout the world.
+This originated from the spiky plant purple that was characteristic of Southern Europe and Asia, but gradually the species became available throughout the world.

 Silymarin is a vital part of traditional Chinese medicine, though other thistles like ‘Da Ji’ and ‘Xiao Ji’ are more frequently mentioned in the medical texts.
 But one thing is transparent- early Mediterranean and European practices in medicine helped derive this extract from the seeds of the milk thistle plant.
-From the botanical point of view, it belongs to ‘Asteraceae,’ a family of Angiosperm comprising asters, sunflowers, and daisies.
+From the botanical point of view, it belongs to ‘Asteraceae,’ a family of Angiosperms comprising asters, sunflowers, and daisies.

 Recommendations from experts